ResearchComputing/Documentation/docs/gateways/OnDemand.md

 3. Once your VS Code-Server session is ready, you can click “Connect to VS Code”.
 An interactive VS Code-Server session will be started in a new window.
 ![](OnDemand/vs_code_custom_launch.png)

+**_Notes:_**
+* One can access a single GPU via the `VS Code-Server (Custom)` application by following the instructions provided in the [GPU access for Jupyter Sessions](#gpu-access-for-jupyter-sessions) section below.

 ###### Installing VS Code-Server Extensions

 The provided VS Code application is utilizing [VS Code-Server](https://coder.com/docs/code-server/latest).
 For this reason, some aspects of the application may differ from the standard installation of VS Code.
 One of these differences is accessing and installing extensions.
 While a majority of extensions are available in the Marketplace within the application (and installable), some extensions may be missing.
 Although this is the case, thankfully one can download extensions directly from the [VS Code Marketplace](https://marketplace.visualstudio.com/vscode) and then install them within the application.
-Below we provide a video that provides three ways one can install extensions from within the application.
+Below we provide a video that demonstrates three ways one can install extensions from within the application.
 Additionally, we provide a short description of these methods below the video.